apictech/Practice-C-/README.md

 You all are invited to contribute in this repository with the questions have relevent comment and also have proper explanation.

-The only bottlenech is we will accept questions in C++.
+The only bottleneck is we will accept questions in C++.